Pine Tree Under the Northern Lights Necklace

 Adjustable polyester cord (black or beige, 24") hand braided in Kumihimo style, the traditional Japanese art form of making braids and cords, literally meaning "gathered threads”

-Hand carved fossil mammoth tusk cinch bead slides to preferred necklace length
+Hand carved fossil mammoth tusk cinch bead that slides to preferred necklace length

 A customer asked about and inspired me to carve something that represented the northern lights (Thank you, HG!).
 The unique patterning in the tusk resembles the swirling, sinuous nature of the Aurora Borealis.
 In this pendant, to get a more intense green/blue, I added a tiny bit of fibre dye.
 The fact that mammoth tusk comes from the north and is bathed in northern lights for tens of thousands of years is a cool idea as well.
 This little pine tree agrees.